pluralsight/guides/in-review/microsoft-net/property-copying-between-two-objects-using-reflection/article.md

     public string Lastname{get;set;}
 }
 ```

-For the purpose of simplicity I kept classes with a low number of properties, but I am sure you can imagine we can add a lot more properties to each class.

 Now, for example, we already have a `User` object and we want to create a `Person` object for another task and copy `Name` and `Lastname` properties from the User object.

 If we have a user object like this: